Pipeline YAML Reference#

 , the order of exporting is reversed, so, for example,

-one can firstly perform specific cleanup commands before the global ones.
+one can first perform specific cleanup commands before global ones.

-are just merged since ordering plays no role there.
+are simply merged since order plays no role here.

 In the case of the priority